IMD issues thunderstorm warning for five districts in Odisha - PRAGATIVADI:LEADING ODIA DAILY

 As per the latest bulletin, thunderstorm accompanied with hail and gusty surface wind is likely to hit at least five districts on Wednesday.

-The districts likely to be affected are Koraput, Kandhamal, Rayagada, Gajapati and Kalahandi , the IMD said in its bulletin.
+The districts likely to be affected are Ganjam, Nayagarh, Khordha, Cuttack and Angul, the IMD said in its bulletin.

 Latest doppler weather radar and satellite imageries indicate that thunderstorm accompanied with hail and gusty surface wind speed reaching 50 to 60 kmph likely to occur over the districts today, the bulletin said.